-Witham Town Council and the Royal British Legion are working together to devise a programme of local events to commemorate the Centenary of the First World War between 2012-2018.
+Witham Town Council and the Royal British Legion worked together to devise a programme of local events to commemorate the Centenary of the First World War between 2012-2018.

-To mark this auspicious occasion, as part of its ongoing WW1 centenary commemorative programme, the Town Council and Royal British Legion are planning a parade through the town centre to the Town Park where a Drumhead Service will be staged.
+To mark this auspicious occasion, as part of its ongoing WW1 centenary commemorative programme, the Town Council and Royal British Legion held a parade through the town centre to the Town Park where a Drumhead Service was staged.

 Holding a Drumhead Service is a tradition going back for centuries, whereby soldiers in the field, with no chapel or church nearby on a Sunday, would lay or stack their drums neatly, consecrate them by laying their standards on them and use them as a temporary altar.
 The colours, having been blessed by a priest on their award to the regiment, are holy relics, and therefore carry the same religious weight as an altar.
 Drumhead Services are still held as a salute to those who fought on battlefields around the world and made the ultimate sacrifice